soodrajesh/k8s-project-2/README.md

 # Sample Kubernetes Application with Helm

-This project demonstrates deploying a sample NGINX application on Kubernetes using Helm.
+This project demonstrates deploying a sample NGINX application on Kubernetes(K8s) using Helm.
 It includes configurations for namespaces, ConfigMaps, Secrets, PersistentVolumes, PersistentVolumeClaims, Deployments, Services, and Ingress.

 ## Prerequisites